 In the evening you can enjoy free time with your friends and family or there are multiple activities planned for the evenings that are wonderful opportunities for Suzuki families from around the world to get to know each other and enjoy making music and making wonderful memories that continue to motivate both students and parents throughout the year.
 These are fun and family oriented for everyone to enjoy.

 “What happens on the last day of Institute?”

 In addition to the regular class schedule, all students perform in the “Celebration Concerts” which last until 8:30pm on Friday.
 Concerts are divided into instrument groups.
 Detailed information about the time and location of each Celebration Concert will be publicized in the Daily Note newsletter at Institute.

 “What are some childcare options while I’m at Institute?”

 If you only need childcare assistance for a short time each day we suggest that you talk with us at the front desk about putting a note in the daily email.
 It is sometimes possible to find a Suzuki teen to assist you.
-Many families bring older siblings along and some post their names on the bulletin board making themselves available for families.
+Many families bring older siblings along who are available.

 What if I have to cancel my registration and lodging reservation?

 In the event that you decide to cancel your registration and lodging reservation, notify the Colorado Suzuki Institute in writing.
 There is a $100 non-refundable cancellation fee per participant.
 The payment of all other fees will be returned if written notice of cancellation is received by April 15th.
 (No refunds for last minute changes or early departure.)